zotonic/zotonic/doc/cookbook/custom-model.rst

 Full source code
 ^^^^^^^^^^^^^^^^

-The source code of the documentation so far can be found in this gist: `Zotonic template model for the OMDB movie database - source code to accompany the documentation <https://gist.github.com/mworrell/08a9f2115c2df7a3f3068b500564314d>`_.
+The source code of the documentation so far can be found in this gist: `Zotonic 1.0 - Template model for the OMDB movie database - source code to accompany the documentation <https://gist.github.com/mworrell/08a9f2115c2df7a3f3068b500564314d>`_.

 Possible enhancements